-Milan Vaishnav is an associate in the South Asia Program at the Carnegie Endowment.
+Milan Vaishnav is the director and a senior fellow in the South Asia Program at the Carnegie Endowment for International Peace.
 His primary research focus is the political economy of India, and he examines issues such as corruption and governance, state capacity, distributive politics, and electoral behavior.

 He is the author of When Crime Pays: Money and Muscle in Indian Politics (Yale University Press and HarperCollins India, 2017) and co-editor (with Pratap Bhanu Mehta and Devesh Kapur) of Rethinking Public Institutions in India (Oxford University Press, 2017).
 He is co-editor (with Devesh Kapur) of a forthcoming volume on money and electoral politics in India.
 His work has also been published in scholarly journals such as Asian Survey, Governance, India Review, and India Policy Forum.
 He is a regular contributor to several Indian publications.

 Previously, he worked at the Center for Global Development, where he served as a postdoctoral research fellow, the Center for Strategic and International Studies, and the Council on Foreign Relations.
 He has taught at Columbia, Georgetown, and George Washington Universities.
 He holds a Ph.D. in political science from Columbia University.